 The MFE degree at UCLA Anderson is a 13.5 month full-time program.
 The program begins in November and is not available part-time.
 Applications are available online only.
 Students are admitted to begin the MFE Program in November only.

-The online application link to apply to the program that begins November 2013 is now available.
+The online application link to apply to the program that begins November 2014 is now available from the Apply Here button below.

 All application materials must be electronically received by the application completion deadline to be placed in that round.